rpgp/rpgp/README.md

 - All crypto used in rPGP is implemented in pure Rust, whereas sequoia uses Nettle, which is implemented in C.

+## Minimum Supported Rust Version (MSRV)

+All crates in this repository support Rust 1.51 or higher.
+In future minimally supported version of Rust can be changed, but it will be done with a minor version bump.

 ## LICENSE

 MIT or Apache 2.0